MarcoIeni/release-plz/website/docs/github/quickstart.md

 - `registry`: Registry where the packages are stored.
   The registry name needs to be present in the Cargo config.
   If unspecified, crates.io is used.
 (Defaults to crates.io).
-- `project_manifest`: Path to the Cargo.toml of the project you want to update.
+- `manifest_path`: Path to the Cargo.toml of the project you want to update.
   Both Cargo workspaces and single packages are supported.
 (Defaults to the root directory).
 - `version`: Release-plz version to use.
 It must be an existing git tag name.